DataDog/hiring-engineers/answers.md

 "https://api.datadoghq.com/api/v1/dashboard?api_key=${api_key}&application_key=${app_key}"

 ```
 After that, using the UI we can modify the Timeboard.
-Here we have added a anomaly function to the metric max_connections of our PostgreSQL in order to detect any if a metric is behaving abnormally, in this case if anyone has changed the max_connection configuration which could affect the entire host performance:
+Here we have added a **anomaly** function to the metric max_connections of our PostgreSQL in order to detect any if a metric is behaving abnormally, in this case if anyone has changed the max_connection configuration which could affect the entire host performance:

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/147840972@N03/46848741134/in/dateposted-public/" title="timeboard"><img src="https://live.staticflickr.com/7854/46848741134_1951f13929_z.jpg" width="640" height="295" alt="timeboard"></a>

-We can also modify the Timeboard’s timeframe and take real time graph annotations.
+We can also modify the Timeboard’s timeframe and take real time graph **annotations**.
 In this case I have selected the past 5 minutes, take a snapshot and send it to myself:

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/147840972@N03/47505496682/in/dateposted-public/" title="3 metrics"><img src="https://live.staticflickr.com/7828/47505496682_b95b49cb41_h.jpg" width="640" height="418"  alt="3 metrics"></a>

 # Monitoring Data

-DataDog allows us to have a “self driving” monitoring, letting us to focus on real added value task instead of having to be manually monitoring our environment.
+DataDog allows us to have a **self driving** monitoring experience, letting us to focus on our business instead of being manually monitoring our environment.

-To that end, we can create *Monitors*.
+To that end, we can create **Monitors**.
 As an example let’s create a monitor to watch the average of our custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes:
-•	Warning threshold of 500
+*	Warning threshold of 500
-•	Alerting threshold of 800
+*	Alerting threshold of 800
-•	And also ensure that it will notify you if there is No Data for this query over the past 10m.
+*	And also ensure that it will notify you if there is No Data for this query over the past 10m.
 In order to create it, once again we can use the API or the UI.
 Here we are using the UI to create the monitor:

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/147840972@N03/47572740111/in/dateposted-public/" title="alerts1"><img src="https://live.staticflickr.com/7828/47572740111_acf3c652e5_z.jpg" width="640" height="418" alt="alerts1"></a>